publiccodenet/about/activities/codebase-stewardship/lifecycle.md

 # Codebase stewardship lifecycle

-How we deliver codebase stewardship is based around the lifecycle of stewardship.
+We deliver codebase stewardship differently in each stewardship lifecycle stage.

 ## Assessment

-In order to decide on if and how we can perform incubating stewardship we assess the codebase and its community together with the community.
+In order to decide on if and how we can perform incubating stewardship, we assess the codebase and its community together with the community.

 For existing codebases we start with the [assessment criteria for existing codebases](for-existing-projects.md).